Lightning-AI/lightning-Habana/docs/source/intermediate.rst

     To enable fp8 inference with HPUDeepSpeedStrategy, use HPUDeepSpeedPrecisionPlugin, instead of HPUPrecisionPlugin, while keeping all other steps the same.

-**Limitations**

-1. Measurement mode and Quantization mode cannot be run in single process.
-Please run in measurement mode first, followed by quantization mode.
-Measurement data may be re-used for inference in quantiztion mode for the given model.

 For more details, refer to `Inference Using FP8 <https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html>`__.
-For a list of data types supported with HPU, refer to `PyTorch Support Matrix <https://docs.habana.ai/en/v1.15.1/PyTorch/Reference/PyTorch_Support_Matrix.html>`__.
+For a list of data types supported with HPU, refer to `PyTorch Support Matrix <https://docs.habana.ai/en/latest/PyTorch/Reference/PyTorch_Support_Matrix.html>`__.

 ----